I beg to move,

 “blown away by Tendring District Council’s hard work and determination.”

-To date, the SME growth fund in Tendring has supported businesses, created 20 full-time jobs and leveraged over £200,000 of private investment intro the district.
-I am delighted to say that thanks to that success, the scheme is being widened and extended to 2020.
+To date, the SME growth fund in Tendring has supported businesses, created 20 full-time jobs and leveraged over £200,000 of private investment into the district.
+I am delighted to say that, thanks to that success, the scheme is being widened and extended to 2020.

 Moreover, as I have said before, if we are to do our bit to tackle the housing crisis, we must improve our transport infrastructure before any major new housing developments break ground.
 We are leading the way with our garden community developments.
 We simply cannot build more dwellings without first making it easy to occupy, live in and work from them.
 Investing more in transport would do that.